HMS Viscount (D92): 1941–1942

 Viscount continued on convoy escort duty in the North Atlantic until June 1941, when she began conversion to a Long-Range Escort at Liverpool.
 With the conversion complete, she underwent post-conversion acceptance trials and, having passed them, performed work-ups in December 1941 to prepare for her return to convoy duty, which she did later that month.

 In March 1942, Viscount was "adopted" by the civilian community of Chislehurst and Sidcup in Kent in a Warship Week national savings campaign.
-In April 1942, she was reassigned to the 6th Escort Group, in which she joined the corvettes Rose and Potentilla and the Royal Norwegian Navy corvettes HNoMS Andenes and HNoMS Eglantine.
+In April 1942, she was reassigned to the 6th Escort Group, joining the corvettes Rose and Potentilla and the Royal Norwegian Navy corvettes HNoMS Andenes and HNoMS Eglantine.
 In May 1942, she escorted Convoy SC 83 with the group.
 By June–July 1942, she had had Type 271 surface warning radar and a Hedgehog antisubmarine mortar installed.

 On 13 August 1942, Viscount was part of the escort of Convoy ONS 122 when it came under a series of sustained attacks by German submarines of the "Lohs" group.
 On 23 August, she intercepted communications from one of the submarines, got a fix on its location, detected it with asdic after it submerged, and attacked it.
 By the time attacks on ONS 122 ended, it had lost four ships and its escorts had damaged two German submarines.

 In October 1942, Viscount was part of the escort of Convoy SC 1 CW, which came under attack by 10 German submarines of the "Wotan" (Wōden) group.
 On 15 October, while defending the convoy, Viscount detected the submarine U-607 on radar and attacked her unsuccessfully.
 Viscount then rammed and thereafter sank the submarine by gun fire and a heavy depth charge.
 U-661 at 53°42′00″N 035°56′00″W, which went down with the loss of her entire crew of 44.
 Viscount suffered significant damage in the ramming and had to detach from the convoy and proceed to the United Kingdom for repairs.